uvatoc/uvatoc.github.io/src/content/pledge.md

   myself to mitigate them, or will inform one of the course instructors or another University administrator.

+**I will avoid putting myself and others at unnecessary risk or discomfort.** I will follow the University’s pandemic policies.
+If I have reasons to suspect I might be infected, either due to feeling sick or having close contact with someone who has symptoms or has tested positive, I will not come to class and will notify the instructor for any relevant course issues.

 **I will care for myself physically and emotionally.** Staying stationary and working at home can make it difficult to maintain your physical and emotional well-being.
 I will ensure that whatever